tomlmtam/tomlmtam.github.io/resume.md

 ### Journals

 `2024`
+Tam, LM, and Bushnell, T. Deciphering the aging process through single-cell cytometric technologies.
+Cytometry Part A https://doi.org/10.1002/cyto.a.24852

+`2024`
+Tam, LM, Hocker, K, David, T, and Williams, EM.
+The influence of social dynamics on biological aging and the health of historically marginalized populations: A biopsychosocial model for health disparities.
+International Journal of Environmental Research and Public Health 21(5):554. https://doi.org/10.3390/ijerph21050554

+`2024`
 Tam, LM, and Rand, MD.
 Review: myogenic and muscle toxicity targets of environmental methylmercury exposure.
 Archives of Toxicology https://doi.org/10.1007/s00204-024-03724-3

 `2020`